Territorial claims in the Arctic: United States

 As of 2023, the United States has not ratified the UN Convention on the Law of the Sea (UNCLOS).
 However, the United States points out that a coastal state's right to an extended continental shelf is well established in customary international law, so US rights do not depend on joining UNCLOS or making submissions to the CLCS.
+The absence of the United States from the UNCLOS system means that it is not bound by the convention's articles.
+As a result, the US is not required to participate in the revenue-sharing system established by Article 82 of the convention.

-In August 2007, an American Coast Guard icebreaker, the USCGC Healy, headed to the Arctic Ocean to map the sea floor off Alaska.
+In August 2007, an American Coast Guard icebreaker, the USCGC Healy, traveled to the Arctic Ocean to map the sea floor off Alaska.
 Larry Mayer, director of the Center for Coastal and Ocean Mapping at the University of New Hampshire, stated the trip had been planned for months, having nothing to do with the Russians planting their flag.
 The purpose of the mapping work aboard the Healy is to determine the extent of the US continental shelf north of Alaska.

 Future

 It was stated by the Intergovernmental Panel on Climate Change on March 25, 2007, that riches are awaiting the shipping industry due to Arctic climate change.
 This economic sector could be transformed similar to the way the Middle East was by the Suez Canal in the 19th century.
 There will be a race among nations for oil, fish, diamonds and shipping routes, accelerated by the impact of global warming.